djbeenk/Dungeon-Dash-Game/README.md

 # Endless_Runner_Project
 Welcome to Dungeon Dash!
 In order to play this game, use the up and down arrow keys on your keyboard.
-The goal of the game is to dodge the incoming enemies.
+The goal of the game is to dodge the incoming enemies, get the highest score, and try to beat that high score.